TayyabSohail/FastNuces_Degree_Issuance_Managent_System_-FULL-STACK-/README.md

 ___________________________________________________________________________________

-# USER INTEFACE OF PROJECT
+# USER INTEFACES OF PROJECT